Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

-The following comments are in order.
-From the first row of the table and \eqref{eq:comcost}, we infer that NetLASSO running over a graph with stronger connectivity (smaller $\rho$) requires less communication rounds to converge.
-On the other hand, as tradeoff, better connectivity generally results from denser graphs, and thus yields higher communications costs (heavier channel uses), as reported in the table.
-We deduce that NetLASSO running on the Erd\H{o}s-R\'{e}nyi graph with edge connecting probability $p = \log m/m$ achieves the lowest communication cost at the busiest node, and ties with the implementation on the star (``push-pull'') in the amount of total channel use\footnote{We note that the performance on ``push-pull'' (star) are better than those on the Erd\H{o}s-R\'{e}nyi when the log factor in $\tO$ is explicitly accounted.}.
-For the path graph and 2-d grid graph, even though the channel use per communication round is low, NetLASSO takes more iterations to converge, and overall a higher total communication cost.
-Comparing the two instances of the Erd\H{o}s-R\'{e}nyi graphs (the last two columns in the table), one may prefer a more sparse graph at the price of more communication rounds to a dense graph and less communication rounds.
-Finally, even though the Erd\H{o}s-R\'{e}nyi is relatively efficient for NetLASSO, in practice one may not be able to construct such a topology, e.g., due to geographic constraints.
+From the first row of the table and \eqref{eq:comcost}, we infer that DGT running over a graph with stronger connectivity (smaller $\rho$) requires less communication rounds to converge.
+On the other hand, as a trade-off, better connectivity generally results from denser graphs, and thus yields higher communications costs (heavier channel uses), as reported in the table.
+We deduce that DGT running on the Erd\H{o}s-R\'{e}nyi graph with edge connecting probability $p = \log m/m$ achieves the lowest communication cost at the busiest node, and ties with the implementation on the star (``push-pull'') in the amount of total channel use\footnote{We note that the performance on ``push-pull'' (star) are better than those on the Erd\H{o}s-R\'{e}nyi when the log factor in $\tO$ is explicitly accounted.}.
+For the path graph and 2-d grid graph, even though the channel use per communication round is low, DGT takes more iterations to converge, and overall a higher total communication cost.
+Comparing the two instances of the Erd\H{o}s-R\'{e}nyi graphs (the last two columns in the table), one may prefer a sparser graph at the price of more communication rounds to a denser graph and less communication rounds.
+Finally, even though the Erd\H{o}s-R\'{e}nyi is relatively efficient for DGT, in practice one may not be able to construct such a topology, e.g., due to geographic constraints.
 In such scenarios, a path/grid graph is still a valuable choice.